broder/broder.github.io/about.md

 ### Responsive Website Redesign for UIA

 I modified [an existing website][uia] to improve responsiveness for mobile devices.
+The required development was initially estimated at 50 days but I completed it within a week.

 _Technologies:_
 CSS, HTML, Java, Tomcat